GenomicaMicrob/mg_classifier/README.md

 - Sequences per sample.
 - Mean size of the sequences.
 - Not so the number of samples, as samples are processed simultanously; the number of cores of the server is the limiting factor here.
+- A big constrain might be the RAM memory available since it will upload to the memory the database, once per sample.
+So, if you process 10 samples with the 1 GB RDP_V3-V4 databse, you´ll need about 10 GB of RAM.